 Candidate's Name:

-Office Sought or Proposition No.:
+Office Sought or Propos sition No.:

 TITLE [COUNTY, CITY, STATE OR FEDERAL]

 Number of Signs: Locations:

+Dawn and Itala Dawley

 Responsible Party:

-The undersigned accepts re named candidate or proposi ponsibility for the placement and removal of signs for the above ion in accordance with Monterey County Code Titles 14 and 16, spectively and Titles 20 and 21, Chapters/Sections 20.60.080
+named candidate or pr ots responsibility for the placement and removal of signs for the above oposition in accordance with Monterey County Code Titles 14 and 16, .24 respectively and Titles 20 and 21, Chapters/Sections 20.60.080 ively.

-The undersigned accepts renamed candidate or propositions Chapters 14.30 and 16.24 re(CZ), and 21.60.120 respectively.
-It is understood and agreed removed within ten (10) day ion in accordance with Monterey County Code Titles 14 and 16, spectively and Titles 20 and 21, Chapters/Sections 20.60.080 hat any sign placed in violation of these ordinances or not s after the election is subject to removal by the County of ed hereby also agrees to pay the costs of removal upon
+removed within ten (1 greed that any sign placed in violation of these ordinances or not 0) days after the election is subject to removal by the County of ersigned hereby also agrees to pay the costs of removal upon ice by the County.

-The undersigned accepts re named candidate or propositions of the control of the ion in accordance with Monterey County Code Titles 14 and 16, spectively and Titles 20 and 21, Chapters/Sections 20.60.080 that any sign placed in violation of these ordinances or not safter the election is subject to removal by the County of ed hereby also agrees to pay the costs of removal upon
+Address: Phone No.:

+Signature: Date: